-The package includes the following excursions: excursion to the Gecitköy Dam, ancient Soli & St. Mamas Church, visit to the crusader castle of St. Hilarion, cypriot evening with show programme: only £69 per person.
+The package includes the following excursions: excursion to the Gecitköy Dam, ancient Soli & St. Mamas Church, visit to the crusader castle of St. Hilarion, cypriot evening with show programme: only £99 per person (bookable on arrival).

 Euro cheques and travellers’ cheques are accepted by most banks, hotels and bureaux de change.
 Cash can be exchanged at the banks during business hours: Mon. to Fri., 8 a.m. to 12 midday in summer and Mon. to Fri., 8 a.m. to 12 midday and 2 to 4 p.m. in winter.

 ATTENTION: Caution is advised when paying with bank or credit cards as criminals may try to copy the traveller’s bank card and obtain the relevant PIN code without being noticed to then withdraw cash from cash machines using fake cards.
 Travellers are therefore advised to keep an eye on their bank card when paying with it and to enter their PIN number with discretion.
 Care should also be taken when using bank and credit cards with PIN code in exchange offices.

 The following regulations apply for tourists: import of foreign currency is unlimited.
 As for exporting currency, a total amount of 5.000 US dollars or the equivalent in TRY is permitted.